hapax/hapax.github.io/assets/alien-maths.md

 spheres.
 </span>

-But show me a culture without vernacular adaptation and sociolinguistic inflection, and I will show you an incompetent lexicologist.
+But show me a culture without register, slang, and other sociolinguistic variance, and I will show you an incompetent lexicologist.

 Culture and language partially adapt and create each other, co-evolving to serve the